broadinstitute/shared-workflows/docs/README.md

 * `additional_packages`: String of additional packages that should be installed.
 Default: ``
 * `python_version`: The version of [Python][5] to use.
-Default: `3.11`
+Default: `3.12`

-### conventional-commit.yaml
+### close-stale.yaml

-This workflow will run the[commitlint](https://commitlint.js.org/) By default it only checks that PR titles follow [Conventional Commits][1].
-In addition the 'subject-case' and 'body-max-line-length' checks are disabled.

-* `validate_pr_title`: Validate PR title.
-Default: true
-* `validate_current_commit`: Validate current commit (last commit).
-Default: false
-* validate_pr_commits: Validate PR commits.
-Default: false

-### Close Stale Issues and PRs

 This workflow will close any issues or PRs that have been inactive for a certain amount of time.
 By default, this is set to 30 days.
 This workflow is based on the `actions/stale`.

 ```yaml
 ---